Differential relations for almost Belyi maps: Differentiation relations from free divisors

 Observation \ref{rm:observe} becomes simpler in a dehomogenized form.
-We formulate the following conjecture. \begin{conjecture} For any AB-map $\varphi(x,\w)$ with a definition field $K=\QQ(w)$, the vector field

-annihilating $\varphi(x,\w)$ acts on {\em all} polynomial components of $\varphi$ logarithmically.
-Here by a polynomial component here we mean any $K[x]$-irreducible factor of the numerators and the denominators of $\varphi$ and $\varphi-1$. \end{conjecture} As exemplified above, the conjecture implies that $B(x,\w)$ is linear in $x$, and its root gives the extra branching point of $\varphi$ outside the critical fibers $\{0,1,\infty\}$.
+With more specificity, we formulate the following conjecture. \begin{conjecture} For any AB-map $\varphi(x,\w)$ with a field of definition $K=\QQ(w)$, there exists a vector field $(\ref{eq:vfnh})$ that acts on every $K[x]$-irreducible factor of the numerators and the denominators of $\varphi$ and $\varphi-1$ by polynomial multiplication.
+The vector field annihilates $\varphi(x,\w)$. \end{conjecture} As exemplified above, the conjecture implies that $B(x,\w)$ is linear in $x$, and its root gives the extra branching point of $\varphi$ outside the critical fibers $\{0,1,\infty\}$.
 By the asymptotics at $x=\infty$, the degree of $A(x,\w)$ in $x$ is at most $2$.

 We checked the conjecture for all known AB-maps, including the $(2,3,\infty)$-minus-5 maps from \cite{kms15} that we mentioned in Remark \ref{rm:vhoeij}.
 Explicit prior knowledge of these vector fields should be very useful in speeding up computation of a desired AB-map, by utilizing new algebraic equations for undetermined coefficients.